Tyounr/AngularTemplate/README.md

 * Make sure that you have [Node.JS](https://nodejs.org/en/download/) installed.
 * For some packages it might be necessary to have [Git](https://git-scm.com/downloads) installed.
 * Install the [Angular CLI](https://cli.angular.io/) with the `npm i -g @angular/cli`.
-* Execute the `npm install` command, this wil install all the dependencies and create the `node_modules` folder.
+* Execute the `npm install` command whilst being located in the project folder with the terminal that you're using, this wil install all the dependencies and create the `node_modules` folder.
 * Run `ng serve -o` for a dev server.
 The `-o` will automatically open the browser.
 The app will automatically reload if you change any of the source files.
 Errors can be seen in the console.

+### Built With

+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.
+* [Visual Studio Code](https://code.visualstudio.com/Download) - Used for Angular - Frontend

 ### Build

 Run `ng build --prod` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `/dist/` directory.
 Use the `--prod` flag for a production build.
 You can view the working version of the build on `http-server -p 8080 -c-1 .\dist\your-projectName\`.
 This is only necessary to test the [PWA](https://angular.io/guide/service-worker-getting-started) or to build your project when you want to put it on a hosting.

 **NOTE**: It's not useful to use the `--watch=true` flag for the build command because this is not compatible with [PWA](https://angular.io/guide/service-worker-getting-started).